Looking for creative writing gifts for the Jane Austen or Stephen King in your life?

 Here are Some Nice Pens That Won’t Break the Bank

 On a tight budget?
-That doesn’t mean you can’t buy the writer in your life a solid pen they’ll love.
+That doesn’t mean you can’t buy the writer or author in your life a solid pen they’ll love.

 Don’t want a fine-point pen?
 Or maybe you’d like an upgrade in the “looks” department?

-For around $15, the Parker Jotter is a stainless steel ballpoint pen that’ll turn heads and make people ask, “Is that a Parker Jotter stainless steel pen?”
+For around $15, the Parker Jotter 20is a stainless steel ballpoint pen that’ll turn heads and make people ask, “Is that a Parker Jotter stainless steel pen?”

 And if you get it for them, your writer friend or loved one will be able to respond and say, “Yes — yes it is.”